Snapshot 1 — payout approval

 Operational value: the transfer stops before release instead of becoming support cleanup or manual recovery work.

-Add a verification step where payout mistakes are still stoppable — before approval, before release, and before support tickets start multiplying.
+Add a verification step where mistakes are still stoppable — before a USDC or USDT payout leaves the workflow.

-Operators get a simple verdict, a destination class, and a next step instead of raw blockchain noise or vague tooling output.
+Operators get a simple verdict, a risk level, a destination class, and a next step instead of raw blockchain noise or ad-hoc wallet review.

-Each result is built to look like a verification record your team can reference during approval, escalation, and post-incident review.
+Each result is built as a control record your team can reference during approval, exception handling, partner review, and post-incident analysis.

-Use PayeeProof at the last operator pause before release, where one wrong network or destination detail is still stoppable.
+Use PayeeProof at the last operator or system pause before release, where one wrong network or destination detail is still stoppable.

-Use REVERIFY or TEST FIRST when the destination looks custodial, memo-sensitive, routing-dependent, or operationally ambiguous.
+Use REVERIFY or SEND_SMALL_AMOUNT when a wallet is new, changed, memo-sensitive, route-dependent, or operationally ambiguous.

-Do not sell the first rollout as a full incident-recovery program, a universal fraud suite, or support for every network and asset combination.
+Do not sell the first rollout as a general fraud suite, custody product, recovery service, or support for every network and asset combination.

 These are representative workflow snapshots, not named customer testimonials.
-They show the kind of operator signal a narrow pilot should produce in a live approval flow.
+They show the kind of control signal a narrow pilot should produce before stablecoin payouts are released.

 Situation: submitted route points to the wrong chain for the approved payout request.